-The early list of Android 8.1 Oreo problems includes complaints about weird and severe battery drain.
+The list of Android 8.1 Oreo problems includes complaints about weird and severe battery drain.
 This guide will show you how to fix bad Android Oreo battery life on a Nexus 5X, Nexus 6P, Pixel, Pixel XL, Pixel 2, Pixel 2 XL, or Pixel C.

-We’ve heard about broken Bluetooth and busted Wi-Fi and we’ve also heard about severe battery drain.
+We’ve heard about broken Bluetooth and busted Wi-Fi and we’ve also heard about severe, abnormal battery drain.

-Abnormal battery drain is an extremely common problem, particularly right after a major software release.
-We expect complaints about bad battery life to pickup as more Nexus and Pixel owners receive the Android 8.1 Oreo update.
+Weird battery drain is an extremely common problem, particularly right after a major software release.
+We expect complaints about bad battery life to pickup as more Nexus and Pixel owners receive the latest Android 8.1 Oreo build.

-Google’s new update shouldn’t kill the battery on your phone or tablet so there’s a good chance it’s actually something else, like an app, causing the drain.
+Google’s update shouldn’t kill the battery on your phone or tablet so there’s a good chance it’s actually something else, like an app, causing the drain.

 While your first inclination might be to get in contact with Google customer service, you should be able to fix the problem yourself in just a few minutes.